Neveroddoreven

-NeveroddoreveN: Remodeled
+Neveroddoreven: Remodeled

 The album was re-released in 2004 by Instant Karma with different album artwork and a revised track list appealing to the label's perception of popular demand.
 While the word Remodeled does not officially appear on the album, it is often used to help distinguish it from the original.
 "Hey Mrs." was replaced with a remix that gained popularity through use in advertisements, including commercials for Absolut Vodka and the television series Eureka.
-A small section of "Stobart's Blues" was removed, "The Backseat of My Car" was also remixed, and "The Blue Wrath" was expanded.
+A small section of "A Scarecrow's Tale" was removed, a small section of "Stobart's Blues" was also removed, "The Backseat of My Car" was also remixed, and "The Blue Wrath" was expanded.

 Track listing

 All tracks written, produced, and performed by Dean Honer and Jarrod Gosling unless otherwise noted.